huuscript/Proxmox-Plex-LXC-HW-Enc-MINISFORUM-UM773/README.md

 ```

 # Edit/Update the GRUB
-Now, at this step most instruction will add iommu command which i found will not work, just leave it as default.
-It should look like below, if no change it and update grub.
+At this stage, most instructions suggest adding the IOMMU command, but I found this doesn’t work.
+Instead, leave it at the default setting.
+Ensure it appears as shown below, and if necessary edit it, and update GRUB.

 ```
 GRUB_DEFAULT=0